 Immunizations – FAA Medical

-Updated 3/15/2021 –The FAA Office of Aerospace Medicine (AAM) has made several recent statements keeping pace with the rapidly changing world of COVID-19.
+Updated 11/4/2022 –The changing world of Vaccines and Immunization.
+COVID-19 and its vaccines created a worldwide stir.
+The FAA Office of Aerospace Medicine made several policy changes and has released many statements during these unprecedented times.
 There are several issues which may jeopardize flight fitness and FAA medical certification.
 Medical conditions, the use of certain medications, the accuracy of testing and the use of a particular vaccination all should be considered.
 In addition to regular FAA medical examinations airmen must “self-certify” in between FAA medical examinations under federal statute – FAR 61.53.

 §61.53 Prohibition on operations during medical deficiency…no person who holds a medical certificate issued under part 67 of this chapter may act as pilot in command, or in any other capacity as a required pilot flight crewmember, while that person: